Azure/azure-rest-api-specs/specification/sql/resource-manager/readme.md

 These settings apply only when `--tag=package-2017-03-preview` is specified on the command line.

-This section contains the input swagger files that are used when generating client SDKs up to and including api-version 2017-03-01-preview.
-APIs should only be added to this section when the API is ready for production and the generated client code has been tested end-to-end.
+This section contains the input swagger files that are used when generating client SDKs up to and including api-version 2017-03-01-preview, except databases.json which remains at api-version 2014-04-01 in order to maintain compatibility with clients that have been previously released with this package.
+To prevent similar confusion moving forward, sections named like `package-20xx-xx(-preview)` will not be used after package-2017-03-preview.
+Instead, sections named like `package-composite-vx` will be used to compose across api-versions and `package-pure-20xx-xx(-preview)` will be used for single api-versions.

+APIs must only be added to this section when the API is publicly available in at least 1 production region and at least 1 generated client has been tested end-to-end.

 ``` yaml $(tag) == 'package-2017-03-preview'
 input-file: